fzipp/canvas/README.md

 many use cases.
 Different browsers also have different performance characteristics.

-The internal binary protocol is loosely inspired by Plan 9's [draw](https://plan9.io/magic/man2html/3/draw) protocol, but it is tailored to the Canvas API, and it uses consecutive numeric byte values to identify the various draw commands rather than mnemonic ASCII letters.
-The protocol is subject to change.

 ## Examples

 ### Draw a static image

-The ListenAndServe function initializes the canvas server and takes the following arguments: the network address with the port number to bind to, the canvas size as width and height in pixels, a title for the browser window, a run function, and an event mask.
+The `ListenAndServe` function initializes the canvas server and takes the following arguments: the network address with the port number to bind to, a run function, and zero or more options, such as the canvas size in pixels, or a title for the browser tab.

-The run function gets executed when a client connects to the server.
+The run function is executed when a client connects to the server.
 This is the entry point for drawing.

-A later example demonstrates how to use the event mask.
-If you are not interested in any mouse or keyboard events use the canvas.SendNoEvents constant.

 ```
 package main